ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Flow control is enabled when both endpoints send at least one of SETTINGS_WT_INITIAL_MAX_STREAMS_UNI, SETTINGS_WT_INITIAL_MAX_STREAMS_BIDI, or SETTINGS_WT_INITIAL_MAX_DATA.
-Zero is valid and grants no initial stream or session data credit; the limits in {{flow-control}} then apply.
+A value of "0" is valid and grants no initial stream or session data credit; the limits in {{flow-control}} then apply.

 Flow control can be enabled regardless of the number of WebTransport sessions a